streamlit/docs/content/kb/tutorials/chat.md

 First, let's think about the different components we'll need to build our chatbot GUI:

-- A chat message container to display messages from the user and the chatbot.
+- Two chat message containers to display messages from the user and the chatbot, respectively.
 - A chat input widget so the user can type in a message.
 - A way to store the chat history so we can display it in the chat message container.
 We can use a list to store the messages, and append to it every time the user sends a message.
 Each entry in the list will be a dictionary with the following keys: `role` (the author of the message), and `content` (the message content).